Bournemouth: Demography

-Of all Bournemouth residents aged 16 or over, 19.1% had no qualifications at all, although 35% said they had between one and four O-levels, CSEs, GCSEs or equivalent, and 36.5% have more than five O-level equivalents (grade C and above), an A-level or two to three AS-levels.
-Those with an NVQ level 1 comprise 8.0% of the population while 15.2% have a level 2 NVQ, a City and Guilds craft certificate, BTEC or general diploma.
-Just over 20% of residents had two or more A-levels, four or more AS-Levels or an advanced diploma while 15.8% possessed a degree, such as a BA or BSc or a higher degree such as an MA or PhD.
-An NVQ level 4 or 5, HNC, HND, higher BTEC or higher diploma, is held by 4.2% and a professional qualification is held by 13.9% of residents.
-An apprenticeship has been completed by 6.3% of the population while 16.9% have some other work-related or vocational qualification and 8.3% hold a foreign qualification.
+In 2011, of Bournemouth residents aged 16 or over, 19.1% had no qualifications at all.
+35% said they had between one and four O-levels, CSEs, GCSEs or equivalent.
+36.5% have more than five O-level equivalents (grade C and above), an A-level or two to three AS-levels.
+8.0% of residents had a NVQ level 1.
+15.2% had a level 2 NVQ, a City and Guilds craft certificate, BTEC or general diploma.
+Just over 20% of residents had two or more A-levels, four or more AS-Levels or an advanced diploma.

+15.8% possessed a degree, such as a BA or BSc or a higher degree such as an MA or PhD.
+An NVQ level 4 or 5, HNC, HND, higher BTEC or higher diploma, is held by 4.2%.
+A professional qualification is held by 13.9% of residents.
+An apprenticeship has been completed by 6.3% of the population.
+16.9% have some other work-related or vocational qualification.
+8.3% hold a foreign qualification.

-Historically Bournemouth has suffered from negative rates of natural increase and has relied on immigration to maintain population growth.
-In 2007 however, births exceeded deaths for the first time, and this trend has continued through to 2011.
+Historically, Bournemouth has had negative rates of natural increase and has relied on immigration to maintain population growth.
+In 2007, births exceeded deaths for the first time, and this trend has continued through to 2011.
 This, coupled with a substantial increase in people moving into the area, has led to a sharp rise in the resident population since 2001.

-Of the total population, 3.3% are 85 or over, compared to 2.2% nationally; however the largest group of people moving into the area are students in the 16-24-year age group, and 9% of the current population are between 20 and 24.
-In England this age group accounts for only 7%.
-According to the Centre for Cities in 2016, Bournemouth's population had the third highest average age among 63 large towns and cities in the UK, at 42.8 years.
+Of the population, 3.3% are 85 or over, compared to 2.2% nationally.
+The largest group of people moving into the area are students in the 16–24-year age group.
+9% of the current population are between 20 and 24.
+In England this age group accounts for 7%.
+In 2016, Bournemouth's population had the third highest average resident age, among 63 large towns and cities in the UK, at 42.8 years.